 Somersault event rules exist for two reasons.
 The first is to ensure the safety of the participant.
 The second is to ensure that the competition is fair for all participants.

 The rules represent the set of race conditions that have been decided on by our insurers, the sport, common sense, and by past participants.
-To participate in a Somersault event, each participant must agree to follow the rules set out here, or as are explained in our event orientations and on the event web sites.
+To participate in a Somersault event, each participant must agree to follow the rules set out here, or as are explained in our event orientations.

 Anyone failing to follow the rules of the event is either putting someone at risk or is gaining an unfair advantage – neither of which is acceptable.
 Where the rules are infringed, penalties will be applied by the organizer.
 The primary responsibility for rule adherence lies with the participant.

-It is important to understand that Somersault Event Series (2251389 Ontario Limited), and any of the organizations, businesses, or individuals participating in the organization and presentation of this event are not liable for lost, stolen, or damaged apparel, or equipment.
+It is important to understand that Somersault Events, and any of the organizations, businesses, or individuals participating in the organization and presentation of this event are not liable for lost, stolen, or damaged apparel, or equipment.
 The participant is solely responsible.